HeliJulia/AML-Risk-Group-Prediction/README.md

 ## data_preparation.R
 * New variable creation
-* separation to training and test sets
+* Division to training and test sets

 ## feature_selection.R
 * RFE to reduce dimensions